cardano-foundation/CIPs/CIP-0119/README.md

 It is expected that tooling such as block explorers will list DReps using `doNotList=true`.
 Tooling built specifically for DRep campaign and delegation should respect the intent of this field.

 This proposal cannot force tooling to respect this desire from DReps.
-DReps must be aware that any information anchored on-chain can be found via tooling, and may result in delegation.
+DReps must be aware that any information anchored on-chain can be found via tooling and may result in delegation.

 ### A Note on Teams
 CIP-1694 allows for DReps to be registered using a native or Plutus script credential, this implies that individuals could organise to form a team that would have a broad range of expertise, and would perhaps therefore be more attractive to some delegating Ada Holders.